wanyoike-max/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Prototype: char *_strstr(char *haystack, char *needle);
 The _strstr() function finds the first occurrence of the substring needle in the string haystack.
 The terminating null bytes (\0) are not compared
 Returns a pointer to the beginning of the located substring, or NULL if the substring is not found.

+* Script 6 shows us how to Write a function that prints the chessboard.

+Prototype: void print_chessboard(char (*a)[8]);